felpaca/hydra/README.md

 # Hydra Recreated © Polar Services 2024.
 All Rights Reserved
 This application is a recreated version of the original.
 However, you are not allowed to redistribute this project as your own.
 You may share it, create your own repository and feature this program or use it commercially as long as you credit Polar Services and provide a GitHub repository link to the original.
 If you do not see a distribution option here, please DM 'felpaca' on Discord.

-This file is currently not available as I am trying to figure out how to upload files past 25MB.